-Dry needling and acupuncture are similar procedures which involve inserting needles into a person’s body to relieve muscle pain and discomfort.
+By Brett Williams.
+Last update 12th August 2021.
+Dry needling and acupuncture are similar procedures that involve inserting needles into a person’s body to relieve muscle pain and discomfort.
 If you underwent a dry needling procedure and you suffered an injury due to negligence, you may be entitled to seek dry needling injury compensation from the practitioner or the clinic where you were treated.
+This guide will explain the dry needling negligence claims process.

 At Accident Claims UK, our team of advisers are ready to take your call and will offer essential advice on how best to proceed with a dry needling claim for compensation.
 You can reach us via telephone on 0800 073 8801, or you may prefer to send us an email.
 You could also use our chat line, bottom right, or request a callback and one of our advisers will get back to you as soon as possible.